 Latest news from Big Barn and our producers.

-Cloudy or clear, dry or sweet, with the sunshine finally out now is certainly the time to sit in the warm weather and enjoy a cider of choice!
+Cloudy or clear, dry or sweet, with all the sunshine now is certainly the time to sit in the warm weather and enjoy a cider of choice!
 You can now find a local cider almost everywhere.
 It is exciting trying all the different types made with its own style, story and real juice instead of ‘concentrate’.

 Britain’s cider makers are on hand, from the big brewers to the small artisan, to offer something to suit all tastes and many still even have their own orchards so bottles can be traced right back to the tree from which the apples were picked.
 Take a look at the National Cider Maker’s Association website for more details on cider and cider producers.